Dr Christina Atchison

 I trained in medicine at Cambridge University in 2002, then worked for several years as a hospital doctor rotating through clinical specialties including general medicine, paediatric surgery, emergency medicine, anaesthetics and clinical microbiology.
 Subsequently, I completed the Diploma in Tropical Medicine and Hygiene at Liverpool School of Tropical Medicine and obtained my PhD in Infectious Disease Epidemiology from London School of Hygiene and Tropical Medicine (LSHTM) in 2011.

 I trained in public health medicine in London working in a range of public health settings at local, national and international level, including Public Health England, NHS England and WHO for the Ebola reponse in Sierra Leone.
-Most recently, I worked as a Consultant in Public Health Medicine for one of the London Borough Councils.
+I currently work as a Consultant in Health Protection for Public Health England in the North West London Health Protection Team.

 I joined LSHTM in February 2017.